 Difference of Restoration, Preservation, Conservation in Time

-The preservationist view removes the human from the ecological environment rather than seeing us as part of nature, an anthropocentric view.
-Further to this, the preservation argument does not preclude future use as one can preserve something for future use (as in the case of food).
+The nature preservationist view removes the human from the ecological environment rather than seeing us as part of nature, an anthropocentric view.
+Further to this, the nature preservation argument does not preclude future use as one can preserve something for future use (as in the case of food).

-The image by Jihoon Kim in his Harvard master's thesis "Rethinking Architectural Conservation" provides an excellent depiction of how conservation can include preservation.
-Placing conservation on a time continuum rather than on a "human impact – left alone" continuum it provides a better view of where restoration, preservation and conservation are placed.
+The image by Jihoon Kim in his Harvard master's thesis "Rethinking Architectural Conservation" provides an excellent depiction of how conservation can include nature preservation.
+Placing conservation on a time continuum rather than on a "human impact – left alone" continuum it provides a better view of where restoration, nature preservation and conservation are placed.